orsenthil/coursedocs/gatech/cs6250/papers_of_interest.rst

 BGP/ROUTING
 -----------

-* Stable Internet Routing Without Global Coordination - Gao and Rexford
+* `Stable Internet Routing Without Global Coordination`_ - Gao and Rexford
-* BGP routing policies in ISP networks - Caesar and Rexford
+* `BGP routing policies in ISP networks`_ - Caesar and Rexford
-* Understanding BGP Misconfiguration - Mahajan, Wetherall, and Anderson
+* `Understanding BGP Misconfiguration`_ - Mahajan, Wetherall, and Anderson
-* Why Is It Taking So Long to Secure Internet Routing? - Goldberg
+* `Why Is It Taking So Long to Secure Internet Routing?`_ - Goldberg
-* A 50Gb/s IP Router - Partridge - 1998
+* `A 50Gb/s IP Router`_ - Partridge - 1998
-* BGP Security in Partial Deployment: Is the Juice Worth the Squeeze? - Lychev, Goldberg, Schapira
+* `BGP Security in Partial Deployment - Is the Juice Worth the Squeeze?`_ - Lychev, Goldberg, Schapira
-* Open issues in Interdomain Routing: a survey - Yannuzzi et. al.
+* `Open issues in Interdomain Routing - a survey`_ - Yannuzzi et. al.
-* End-to-End Routing Behavior in the Internet - Paxon
+* `End-to-End Routing Behavior in the Internet`_ - Paxon
-* The Peering Playbook
+* `The Peering Playbook`_
-* Constraint-Based Routing in the Internet: Basic Principles and Recent Research - Younis and Fahmy
+* `Constraint-Based Routing in the Internet - Basic Principles and Recent Research`_ - Younis and Fahmy

 POLICY
 ------

-* 2014 White House NSA Report
+* `2014 White House NSA Report`_

 NETWORK BUFFERS
 ---------------

-* Sizing router buffers - Appenzeller, Keslassy, and McKeown
+* `Sizing router buffers`_ - Appenzeller, Keslassy, and McKeown
-* Fastpass: A Centralized “Zero-Queue” Datacenter Network - Perry et. al.
+* `Fastpass A Centralized “Zero-Queue” Datacenter Network`_ - Perry et. al.

 ETHICS
 ------

-* Flash Boys excerpts - Lewis
+* `Flash Boys excerpts`_ - Lewis
-* Raging Bulls: How Wall Street got Addicted to Light Speed Trading - Adler
+* `Raging Bulls - How Wall Street got Addicted to Light Speed Trading`_ - Adler

 VIRTUALIZATION
 --------------

-* GENI: A federated testbed for innovative network experiments - Berman et. al.
+* `GENI - A federated testbed for innovative network experiments`_ - Berman et. al.
-* Network Functions Virtualisation - Introductory Whitepaper
+* `Network Functions Virtualisation`_ - Introductory Whitepaper

 SDN
 ---

-* SDN Reading List - This is a great bibliography about SDN.
+* `SDN Reading List`_ - This is a great bibliography about SDN.
 Highly organized, has pretty much any paper you'd need.
 Dozens of papers.
-* Toward Software-Defined Cellular Networks - Li, Mao, and Rexford
+* `Toward Software-Defined Cellular Networks`_ - Li, Mao, and Rexford

 CENSORSHIP
 ----------

-* Chipping Away at Censorship Firewalls with User-Generated Content - Burnett et. al.
+* `Chipping Away at Censorship Firewalls with User-Generated Content`_ - Burnett et. al.

 MANAGEMENT
 ----------

-* Unraveling the Complexity of Network Management - Benson, Akella, and Maltz
+* `Unraveling the Complexity of Network Management`_ - Benson, Akella, and Maltz

 Pyretic Tutorials
 -----------------